 FR-MPLS header contains protocol control information.
 Its structure is shown in Figure 11/X.84.
-Frame relay control bits (F, B, D and C) are not used and are set to zero.
+Frame relay control bits (F, B, D and C) for the many to one mode are not encoded in this header and bits 4-7 are are set to zero.